Request parameters.

 Get klines (candlestick bars) optimized for presentation.

-, having the same parameters and response.
+This request is similar to klines, having the same parameters and response.

-return modified kline data, optimized for presentation of candlestick charts.
+uiKlines return modified kline data, optimized for presentation of candlestick charts.

 Weight: 2